 We are taking inspiration from the successful Kunskapsskolan (KED) approach developed originally in Sweden.
-Students are supported to achieve their learning goals through academic coaching and a transparent curriculum, supported by technology, which allows them to move at their pace and depth to meet their personal goals.
-As part of the international KED partnership of schools we also have opportunities to combine experiences and exchange from and with other communities and countries.
+Students are supported to achieve their personal learning goals through academic coaching and a transparent curriculum, supported by technology.
+As part of the international KED partnership of schools we also have opportunities to combine experiences and exchanges with other communities and countries.

 The role of a school is to prepare students to live and work in the modern, global society with its ever-changing challenges and difficult choices.
 Our vision for Brannel is a world class school where every student, through personalised learning and clear goals, will stretch their boundaries and learn more than they thought possible.

 - All students are different: we need to allow them to personalise their pace, depth and ways of learning.

 - Students need challenging goals and to be held to clear requirements.